-- 7. The Applicant must prepare a Noise Management Plan for the development to the satisfaction of the Planning Secretary.
-This plan must: - (a) be prepared by a suitably qualified and experienced person/s whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) describe the measures to be implemented to ensure: - (i) compliance with the noise criteria and operating conditions in this consent; - (ii) best practice management is being employed; - (iii) noise impacts of the development are minimised during noise-enhancing meteorological conditions when the noise criteria in this consent do not apply (see NPfI); - (d) describe the noise management system in detail; and - (e) include a monitoring program that: - (i) is capable of evaluating the performance of the development; - (ii) monitors noise at the nearest and/or most affected residences; - (iii) adequately supports the noise management system; - (iv) includes a protocol for distinguishing noise emissions of the development from any neighbouring developments; and - includes a protocol for identifying any noise-related exceedance, incident or noncompliance and for notifying the Department and relevant stakeholders of any such event. - 7A.
-The Applicant must implement the plan as approved by the Planning Secretary.
+- 7. The Proponent must prepare a Noise Management Plan for the project to the satisfaction of the Planning Secretary.
+This plan must: - (a) be prepared by a suitably qualified expert whose appointment has been approved by the Planning Secretary; - (b) be prepared in consultation with EPA, and submitted to the Planning Secretary for approval prior to the commencement of construction activities; - (c) describe the measures that would be implemented to ensure compliance with the noise criteria and operating conditions in this approval; - (d) describe the proposed noise management system in detail; and - (e) include a monitoring program that: - uses attended and unattended monitoring to evaluate the compliance of the project against the noise criteria in this approval; - evaluates and reports on: - the effectiveness of the on-site noise management system; and - compliance against the noise operating conditions; and - defines what constitutes a noise incident and includes a protocol for identifying and notifying the Department and relevant stakeholders of any noise incidents.

+The Proponent must implement the plan as approved by the Planning Secretary.